 What other electricity company promises no hidden fees while also helping you reduce your usage?
 When’s the last time you knew your energy choices were helping the planet?
 We’re here to help you go totally green by giving you 100% clean energy.
 Ever hear of an energy company giving you a free three-day trial, and never having a cancellation fee?

-People go through tough times, and odds are, your current energy company isn’t exactly understanding if you fall short on a payment.
-With Pogo, we’ll never disconnect you on nights or weekends, and if you need some more time, we’ll give you a zero interest payment plan.
+People go through tough times.
+Most energy companies lack understanding if you are late paying your bill.
+Pogo has a promise.
+We call it the Pogo Promise.
+We will never disconnect your power on nights or weekends.
+If you need more time, we give you a zero interest payment plan.

 Also, we sometimes tweet about how much we love Whataburger.
 The other guys don’t do that.
 So grab a honey butter chicken biscuit in one hand and take the 60 seconds to sign up on your mobile phone with your other hand.